vmware-tanzu/sonobuoy/docs/plugins.md

 Sonobuoy waits for the `done` file to be present, then transmits the indicated file back to the aggregator.
 The results file is opaque to Sonobuoy, and is made available in the Sonobuoy results tarball in its original form.

+If you need additional mounts besides the default `results` mount that Sonobuoy always provides, you can define them in the `extra-volumes` field.

 ## Available Plugins